tonsV2/dothttp/README.md

 ## Quirks/Notes
 * Request URI needs to be absolute
-* Host header will be overwritten
+* If the "Host" header is not set the hostname from the Request-URI is used

 ## Releases
 *1.2.0*